Tiny Feeding Guide: 0 - 6 Months

 Development at this age...

-Babies may begin reaching for food off your plate as early as 4 months, but most pediatricians recommend waiting to start solid food until about 6 months.
+Babies may begin reaching for food off your plate as early as 4 months, but some pediatricians recommend waiting to start solid food until about 6 months.
 At the end of the day, you know your baby best, but when in doubt, here are some signs that your baby might be ready to explore food:

 - Sitting up without support